Category: Veterinary Dentistry

 Deciduous Teeth

 Deciduous Teeth Deciduous teeth or baby teeth are present in both dogs and cats.
-Normally, starting at approximately 3 months of age, they begin to
+Normally, starting at approximately 3 months of age, they begin to fall out and are replaced with larger permanent teeth by the time they are 6

 Norwalk Animal Hospital Client Education Article